FrankZheng2022/TACO/README.md

 python src/train.py task=dog-run
 ```

 Evaluation videos and model weights can be saved with arguments `save_video=True` and `save_model=True`.
-Refer to the `cfgs` directory for a full list of options and default hyperparameters, and see `tasks.txt` for a list of supported tasks.
+Refer to the `cfgs` directory for a full list of options and default hyperparameters.